merijnvervoorn/merijnvervoorn.github.io/README.txt

 ---------------------------------------------------
                 Live Version
 ---------------------------------------------------
-You can access the live version of this project at: https://merijnvervoorn.com
+You can access the live version of this website at: https://merijnvervoorn.com

 ---------------------------------------------------